rickvanderwolk/scroll-race/README.md

 1. Open the display on a big screen
 2. Players scan the QR code with their phone
-3. Choose a color and join the race
+3. Enter your name and join the race
 4. Scroll on your phone to race!
 5. First to finish wins 🏆